wazo-platform/wazo-platform.org/content/uc-doc/api_sdk/subroutine.md

   of the
   [Dial application](https://wiki.asterisk.org/wiki/display/AST/Asterisk+13+Application_Dial).
 This
   variable is only available in the user subroutines.
-- `XIVO_MOBILEPHONENUMBER`: the value is the phone number of a user, as set in the web interface.
+- `WAZO_MOBILEPHONENUMBER`: the value is the phone number of a user, as set in the web interface.
   This variable is only available in user subroutines.
 - `XIVO_QUEUENAME`: the value is the name of the queue being called.
 This variable is only available in queue subroutines.